jstewmc/piecewise-fx/README.md

 $fx(9);  // returns 4
 ```

-A [piecewise function](https://en.wikipedia.org/wiki/Piecewise) is a function composed of multiple sub-functions, where each sub-function applies to an interval of the function's domain.
+A [piecewise function](https://en.wikipedia.org/wiki/Piecewise) is a function composed of multiple sub-functions, each of which applies to an interval of the function's domain.

-This library relies heavily on [jstewmc/fx](https://github.com/jstewmc/fx) and [jstewmc/interval](https://github.com/jstewmc/interval).

-A piecewise function requires an array of sub-functions.
+As you can see in the example above, a piecewise function requires an array of sub-functions.
 Each sub-function, in turn, requires an interval and function.
+To learn more about intervals and functions, see [jstewmc/interval](https://github.com/jstewmc/interval) and [jstewmc/fx](https://github.com/jstewmc/fx) for details, respectively.

 ## License